-With an increased population and increased activities with the APM Project, there will be an increased demand for infrastructure along with additional resources to plan and fund new and expanded infrastructure.
-The APM Project will result in the overall growth of the community and, despite the current availability of additional capacity (water and waste water appear to be adequately sized to accommodate APM-related population growth), a demand for the renewal of water and wastewater and solid waste infrastructure may occur.
-With an increased population, there may be a greater demand for public transit within Elliot Lake on the current system as well as within the communities and to larger centres.
-There may also be more demand for services at the Elliot Lake Airport.
-The community and the NWMO would need to work together to ensure appropriate infrastructure is in place.
+With an increased population and increased activities with the APM Project, there will be an increased demand for new infrastructure, but also the resources to support its development.
+The APM Project will result in the overall growth of the community and despite the availability of additional capacity, may require some additional planning and improvements for water and waste water and solid waste infrastructure.
+The community and the NWMO would need to work together in this area.